Read the style guide for Cancer Research UK's pages on health information and patient information.

 Hyphens.
 Accepted site practice is not to use hyphens.
 They clutter the text and make it more difficult for less able readers.
 Although we don’t use hyphens, we don't combine the prefix with the rest of the word as this can be even more difficult to read.
 Eg anti angiogenic, not antiangiogenic; anti inflammatory, not antiinflammatory.

-Exceptions to this policy are acronyms with an accepted form that includes a hyphen: drug regimens (eg R-CHOP), and some drugs or drug targets that are acronyms (eg G-CSF and PARP-1).
+Exceptions to this policy are some medical terms or acronyms that usually include a hyphen: some cancer types (e.g. non-Hodgkin lymphoma), drug regimens (e.g. R-CHOP), and some drugs or drug targets that are acronyms (e.g. G-CSF and PARP-1).

 Intra peritoneal (IP) is 2 words.